Code of practice for patient complaints

 - When we have completed our investigation, we will provide the individual with a full written report, which will include an explanation of how we considered the complaint, the conclusions reached in respect of each specific part of the complaint, details of any necessary remedial action taken and whether further action will be taken.

-- Proper and comprehensive records will be kept of any complaints received and the action we take.
-These records will be reviewed regularly to ensure that we take every opportunity to improve our service
+- Proper and comprehensive records will be reviewed regularly to ensure that we take every opportunity to improve our service.

 - If the individual making the complaint is not satisfied with the result of our investigation, we will advise them to refer the complaint to: